OwO-Network/nexttrace-experiment/README.md

       'nexttrace [option...] <hostname>' or 'nexttrace <hostname> [option...]'
   -4    Only Displays IPv4 addresses
   -6    Only Displays IPv6 addresses
+  -D string
-  -M    Print Trace Map
+        Use the following Network Devices as the source address in outgoing packets -M    Print Trace Map
+  -S string
-  -T    Use TCP SYN for tracerouting (default port is 80) -U    Use UDP Package for tracerouting (default port is 53 in UDP) -V    Check Version
+        Use the following IP address as the source address in outgoing packets -T    Use TCP SYN for tracerouting (default port is 80) -U    Use UDP Package for tracerouting (default port is 53 in UDP) -V    Check Version